PAD-Net: An Efficient Framework for Dynamic Networks

 \subsection{Detailed Analysis}

-\textbf{The Difference with Model Pruning.} We compare mode partition with the model pruning method \citep{lee2018snip} on the GLUE benchmark for BERT-base and show the result in Table \ref{pruning}.
-Mode partition maintains important dynamic parameters while setting other redundant dynamic parameters in static mode, superior to pruning methods that directly zero out redundant parameters on the performance.
-Among all tasks of the GLUE benchmark, PAD-Net achieves the best performance, achieving a 1.1 higher average score than vanilla MoE.
-In contrast, we discover that the pruned MoE has decreased the performance significantly by 1.2 on the averaged score.
-Considering maintaining the performance improvement of a fully dynamic network, transforming redundant dynamic parameters into static ones is preferable.
+\paragraph{Reduced Computation.} We show the computation cost of PAD-Net in Figure \ref{computation}.
+Compared to vanilla MoE, PAD-Net reduces the computation between selected experts and the input, $y_{\mathcal{T}_i} = E_{\mathcal{T}_i} (x)$, where $E_{\mathcal{T}_i}$ denotes the $i$-th selected experts.
+Because the two methods share the same gating mechanism, we temporally ignore its computation for simplicity.
+We denote the computation of the $i$-th expert as $C_{\mathcal{T}_i}$ where $C_{\mathcal{T}_1} = \dots = C_{\mathcal{T}_n} = c$, and the total computation of multi-experts is $n c$ if we select $n$ experts within $m$ ones.
+In PAD-Net, given the dynamic ratio $\kappa$, it is reduced to $n \kappa c$.
+Together with the computation $(1 - \kappa) c$, the computation of a PAD-Net layer is $n \kappa c + (1 - \kappa)c$.
+Integrated with PAD-Net, an MoE layer can reduce the computation by $(n - 1)(1 - \kappa)c$.
+When $\kappa$ is low enough, the computation of PAD-Net can be close to static networks.
+For DY-Conv, the reduced computation lies in the linear combination of parallel kernels $\sum_{i=1}^{k} {\pi}_{i} (\mathbf{x}) \cdot {{\Theta}}^{(i)}$, which is sparse in PAD-Net.
+In short, the degree of reduced computation depends on the specific dynamic function.

-\textbf{Partially Dynamic Architecture.} We exert a flexible fine-grained strategy to partition two modes at the parameter level, leading to a layer-wise dynamic ratio distribution.
-We show the layer-wise dynamic ratio $\kappa$ distribution for Mobilenet-V2 in Figure \ref{layerwise-sparsity-width} and \ref{layerwise-sparsity-sparsity}, where we consider two variables: the overall dynamic ratio and width multiplier.
-Figure \ref{layer-wise} shows similar dynamic ratio distribution curves when changing the width multiplier or overall dynamic ratio.
-We can notice that a large proportion of layers have a low dynamic ratio or even resemble static layers, which reveals the effectiveness of our proposed Cherry Hypothesis in dynamic convolutions.
-For MoE's dynamic ratio distribution and detailed architecture, we visualize the layer-wise indicator masks in Appendix~\ref{masks}, which reflect the structured property of the distribution of parameters in different modes.
-Therefore, we believe IMP can be further applied to hardware-friendly structural methods.
+\paragraph{Difference with Model Pruning.} Mode partition maintains important dynamic parameters while making redundant ones static, which may be similar to network pruning.
+In Table \ref{pruning}, we compare mode partition with network pruning \citep{lee2018snip} on the GLUE benchmark for BERT-base and reveal their difference empirically.
+PAD-Net achieves the best performance among all tasks listed, with 1.2\% average improvements over vanilla MoE.
+In contrast, we discover that network pruning lowers the performance of MoE significantly by 1.1\% on average.
+Considering maintaining the performance of a fully dynamic network, it is preferable to convert unimportant dynamic parameters into static ones than to prune them.